 Macaw managment program

-The reproduction in captivity of the scarlet macaw is unnecessary, according to scientific findings by researchers from the University of Costa Rica (See article).
+The reproduction in captivity of the scarlet macaw is unnecessary, according to scientific findings by researchers from the University of Costa Rica (Article: Reproduction of red macaws in captivity in Costa Rica is unnecessary).
 The main populations, both Carara National Park and the population in Peninsula de Osa, are able perpetuate their species because they have diversity in their genes., scientists recommend that populations continue to recover naturally.

 NATUWA, does not reproduce these birds in captivity.
-Rather, it conserves the parrots devoting efforts in combating the looting of nests and the illegal trade of chicks, works with the local communities in the installation of artificial nests so that the birds can raise their chicks.
+Rather, it conserves the parrots devoting efforts in combating the looting of nests and the illegal trade of chicks, works with the local communities in the installation of artificial nest for the wild scarlet macaws (Ara macao).
 Also, in the restoration of the habitat that these birds require.
 With our macaw management program, we provide assistance to the government of Costa Rica, rehabilitating those offspring that have been confiscated both in the Carara National Park, and Ara macao cyanoptera offspring from the North Pacific and other areas of the country.

 For the confiscated macaw chicks that have been victims of illegal trade, our Macaw Management Program provides adequate conditions for these parrots to learn the survival skills of adoptive parents.
 Something that the confiscated macaws did not have before.
 These skills are only learned through limited interaction with humans.
 In that way, we get completely wild macaws to let them fly forever in their natural environment.